+Most popular numerical methods developed for solving the hyperbolic systems of conservation laws, the Riemann solvers, are heavily tied to the eigen-structure of the underlying systems.
+They need significant modifications for equations of state other than the ideal one.
+The motivation for this work is to present algorithms for solving dense gas flows which do not require any modifications for any complicated equations of state.
 In the present work, algorithms having controllable numerical diffusion and independent of the eigenstructure are utilised in resolving the non-classical waves on simple geometries.
-A recently developed central solver with controlled numerical diffusion named MOVERS \cite{Jaisankar_SVRRao} along with the two new algorithms MOVERS+ and RICCA \cite{rkolluru} are used to solve Euler equations with van der Waals EOS.
-This paper is arranged as follows, section \ref{sec:GE} reviews the governing equations and the numerical method used in solving them.
-In sections(\ref{sec:RICCA} $ \& $ \ref{sec:movers+}) the basic idea of the algorithms are described in detail.
+A recently developed central solvers MOVERS+ and RICCA \cite{Ramesh_FP}\cite{rkolluru} are used to solve Euler equations with van der Waals EOS.
+These two algorithms are designed to capture steady contact discontinuities exactly and are low in numerical diffusion otherwise.
+This paper is arranged as follows.
+Section \ref{sec:GE} reviews the governing equations and the numerical method used in solving them.
+In sections(\ref{sec:RICCA} $ \& $ \ref{sec:movers+}) the basic idea of the algorithms are explained briefly.
 The results obtained for benchmark test cases in 1D and 2D are presented in section(\ref{sec:results}).